RafaelOlivra/docker-apache-php-fpm/README.md

     docker-compose --profile admin up -d
     ```

-> ℹ️ The admin tools include Filebrowser and phpMyAdmin.
+> ℹ️ The admin tools include Tiny File Manager and Adminer.
 These are disabled by default using Docker Compose [profiles](https://docs.docker.com/compose/profiles/).

 ---